redcartel/demo-game-library/react-frontend/README.md

 From the root directory of the react project run `npm install axios`

+#### well, actually

+I didn't use axios in the example project!
+The API I used wound up not having CORS support so I couldn't make requests directly from the webapp.
+What's cool about axios though is it is the same library with the same syntax for making requests from either a client browser or from a server (or from a react-native phone app for that matter) so if you want some example axios code, look in the functions directory of this project, it will work the same if you wind up doing requests directly in the client.

 #### firebase

 `npm install firebase`

+This will install (as of this writing) version 9 of the firebase client libraries.
+So, so, so much example code out there is for version 8, and it's COMPLETELY different.
+I prefer version 8, but we sometimes just have to move on.
+That's how life is.

 #### Material UI